 - 23 Children's Centres that provide health and family support services, and some offer childcare.
-Childminders are linked to Children's Centres through childminder drop-ins. - Over 100 private, voluntary and independent nurseries, pre-school and crèches for children 0-5 years of age. - 12 Stay and Play One O'Clock Clubs providing an open access service for children under five and their parents/carers. - Parents/carers and toddler groups run by parents/carers and voluntary organisations offering opportunities for parents, carers and childminders to meet while their children play alongside each other.
+Childminders are linked to Children's Centres through childminder drop-ins. - Over 100 private, voluntary and independent nurseries, pre-school and crèches for children 0-5 years of age. - 12 Stay and Play One O'Clock Clubs providing an open access service for children under five and - Parents/carers and toddler groups run by parents/carers and voluntary organisations offering opportunities for parents, carers and childminders to meet while their children play alongside each other.

-- Childminders available to offer flexible childcare places for children 0-14 years old including care at flexible times during the day, all year round and school pick up/drop off. - After school and breakfast clubs for children aged 3 years and over providing a range of activities.
+- · Childminders available to offer flexible childcare places for children 0-14 years old including care at flexible times during the day, all year round and school pick up/drop off. - After school and breakfast clubs for children aged 3 years and over providing a range of activities.

-For further information about these or any other services for children and young people 0-19 please contact Lambeth Families Information Service (FIS).
+For further information about these or any other services for children and young people 0-19 please contact Lambeth Families Information Service to 25 with disabilities.

-Families Information Service (FIS)

-The Families Information Service provides confidential, reliable and impartial information and advice for families about services for children and young people aged 0-19 and up to 25 with disabilities.
 The FIS team delivers this by phone, face to face at outreach and brokerage sessions around the borough, or simply log on to younglambeth.org.

+Families Information Service

+The Families Information Service provides confidential, reliable and impartial information and advice for families about services for children and young people aged 0-19 and up